simple-acme/simple-acme.github.io/manual/advanced-use/examples/rds.md

 ## Unattended
-- When specific domain names are configured in the IIS bindings, we can use them automatically `wacs.exe --source iis --siteid 1 --certificatestore My --installation iis,script --script "Scripts\ImportRDSFull.ps1" --scriptparameters "{CertThumbprint}"`
+- When specific domain names are configured in the IIS bindings, we can use them automatically `wacs.exe ‑‑source iis ‑‑siteid 1 ‑‑certificatestore My ‑‑installation iis,script ‑‑script "Scripts\ImportRDSFull.ps1" ‑‑scriptparameters "{CertThumbprint}"`

-- When only blank/catch-all binding are configured in IIS, we have to be explicit about the domain name(s) that we want `wacs.exe --source manual --host rds.example.com --certificatestore My --installation iis,script --installationsiteid 1 --script "Scripts\ImportRDSFull.ps1" --scriptparameters "{CertThumbprint}"`
+- When only blank/catch-all binding are configured in IIS, we have to be explicit about the domain name(s) that we want `wacs.exe ‑‑source manual ‑‑host rds.example.com ‑‑certificatestore My ‑‑installation iis,script ‑‑installationsiteid 1 ‑‑script "Scripts\ImportRDSFull.ps1" ‑‑scriptparameters "{CertThumbprint}"`